 If someone is raising their hand to hear from you via email, it’s because they expect something in return.
 They could be signing up to receive more information about your products or join a waiting list, or they might want advice or news on a certain topic.

 The most often overlooked step when creating an entry point into your email list is to track what motivated this person to opt-in at this particular point in time.

-If they opted in for a lead magnet, tag them with the topic they’re interested in.
+If they opted in for a lead magnet, for example, a quiz lead magnet, tag them with the topic they’re interested in.
 If they signed up for a free webinar, or to schedule a consultation, you need to track that information so you can follow up differently in each case.

 This brings us to the best way to track this information… tagging!